graphql-hive/federation-composition/.changeset/tangy-walls-decide.md

 "@theguild/federation-composition": patch
 ---

-Prevent federation types and scalars re-declared within the subgraph leaking into the supergraph.
+Prevent subgraph-specific federation types and scalars being re-declared within the subgraph leaking into the supergraph.